Using the Home Affordability Calculator

 Frequently Asked Questions

-How much of my income should go toward housing?
+How much of my income should I spend on housing as a veteran?